UNDERGRADUATE ALUMNI: CAREER PATHWAYS

 A Few Examples of Careers of Undergraduates from Previous Years:

 Amy Cooter (BA, 2005) finished her PhD in sociology at the University of Michigan.
 With the generous support from a National Science Foundation Graduate Research Fellowship, she conducted more than three years of fieldwork with the Michigan Militia, and she is writing about what the group can tell us about lower-middle class, white men’s understandings of nationalism, politics, race, and masculinity.
 She is currently a lecturer at Vanderbilt in the Sociology Department.

 Matt Doyle (BA, 1991) is a real estate attorney in Charlotte, NC, in his own law firm.
 He writes, “Despite the troubles in the real estate world over the past years, our firm is doing well.
-My wife, Erin, and I have a son named Sean, who is two years old”
+My wife, Erin, and I have a son named Sean, who is two years old.”

-Sadiki Etienne (BA, 2006) is Senior Consultant with Dalberg Global Development Advisors in Dakar, Senegal office.
-Dalberg is a private consulting firm that was started some years ago by two partners from McKinsey & Company and has 10 offices globally.
+Sadiki Etienne (BA, 2006) is Senior Consultant position with Dalberg Global Development Advisors in Dakar, Senegal office, Dalberg is a private consulting firm that was started some years ago by two partners from McKinsey & Company and has 10 offices globally.
 Dalberg advises corporations, financial institutions, NGOs and governments, specifically in emerging markets, in a variety of areas including access to finance, private sector development, strategy

 Zhubin Parang (BA, 2003) attended law school at the Georgetown University Law Center, then spent four years practicing commercial litigation in New York City.
-He then left the profession to pursue a writing career, and he is currently a staff write on “The Daily Show” with Jon Stewart.
+He then left the profession to pursue a writing career, and he is currently a staff writer on “The Daily Show” with Jon Stewart.